10 Blogger Metrics Every Blogger Needs to Track To Determine Success

 A bounce occurs for various reasons; it’s possible the person clicked on the wrong link and mistakenly opened your site, but it’s also possible that something the person encountered when they arrived put them off.

 It’s worth checking your website speed; slow loading sites make users lose patience and move on.
-But bounce can be down to content; make sure you have longer posts to keep interested, add videos, and ensure your meta descriptions spark interest and are a true match with your content.
+But bounce can be down to content; make sure you have longer posted to keep interested, add videos, and ensure your meta descriptions spark interest and are a true match with your content.

 Addressing these points is a form of customer service; after all, your website and blog should cater to your consumer base.
-Avoid barriers, such as poor quality content or low website speed; it’s important to make it easy and appealing for potential customers to engage with your content.
+Avoid barriers, such as poor-quality content or low website speed; it’s important to make it easy and appealing for potential customers to engage with your content.

 4. Subscribers